deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 [Read DataFrame](operations/read_dataframe.html)
 and
 [Write DataFrame](operations/write_dataframe.html),
-a proper JDBC driver has to be accessible during workflow execution.
+a proper JDBC driver has to be accessible during workflow's execution.
 This requirement can be satisfied by:

-* adding JDBC jar library to cluster deployment,
+* adding the JDBC jar library to cluster deployment or,

-* adding JDBC jar to the driver's classpath during spark-submit command.
+* adding the JDBC jar to the driver's classpath during `spark-submit` command.

-To specify JDBC jar during execution, use spark-submit option ``--driver-class-path``.
+To specify JDBC jar during execution, use `spark-submit`'s option ``--driver-class-path``.
 I.e. ``--driver-class-path "path/to/jdbc-driver1.jar:path/to/jdbc-driver2.jar:workflowexecutor.jar"``.
 For more information, please visit
 <a target="_blank" href="http://spark.apache.org/docs/{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}/configuration.html#runtime-environment">Apache Spark documentation</a>.